josiahhalme/hugo-site-halme/content/posts/20191116-serverless-blog-hugo-aws-terraform.md

 - /blog/a-serverless-blog-with-hugo/
 ---

-## AWS + Hugo + Terraform
+# Overview

 On a whim I decided to add a blog to my static website, which consisted simply of links to my socials (linkedin/github/email).
 I thought this would be a good opportunity to dip my toes into serverless, which through various articles led me to **Hugo**.
 It also gives me a good excuse to practice my writing in **Markdown**.

 I'll be using Terraform for most of the AWS configuration, avoiding the console as much as possible.
 As mentioned the website will be created with Hugo, and there will be a small amount of `aws cli` to query AWS related bits.

-***
+---

-### Hugo
+## Hugo

 Following the **Hugo** quick start guide located [here](https://gohugo.io/getting-started/quick-start/), I followed these steps to get a basic site up and running.

 1. Install Hugo with homebrew